 If you’re a cat owner, you may have wondered whether your feline friend can snack on minnows.
-It’s a valid question — after all, fish are a natural part of their diet, in the wild, right?
-The answer is yes, so in this blog post, we’ll take a look at the pros and cons of feeding your cat minnows.
+It’s a valid question.
+After all, fish are a natural part of their diet, in the wild, right?
+The answer is yes, so in this article, we’ll take a look at the pros and cons of feeding your cat minnows.
 We’ll also discuss some other tasty fishy treats that your kitty will love!

 Can Cats Eat Minnows?